Get clear guidance regarding whether you will need to release equity from your property during your IVA. If so, the amount you will have to release.

 When the above do not apply, the length of the agreement will be 60 months.
 However, you will have to agree to attempt to release equity as part of the deal.

+Where you are able to release equity, this will have to be paid into your agreement.
 The amount you will have to raise is limited.
 The additional cost of any new mortgage or secured borrowing can’t be more than 50% of your IVA payment.
 The mortgage term can’t extend any longer than your existing mortgage or past your state retirement age.

 Want more advice about IVA equity release?
 Give us a call (0800 011 4712) or complete the form at the bottom of this page.
 Its free and confidential.